 Rhinocerebral mucormycosis may cause pain, fever, sinus pain, and, if the eye socket is infected (called orbital cellulitis), bulging of the affected eye (proptosis).
 Vision may be lost.
 The roof of the mouth (palate), the facial bones surrounding the eye socket or sinuses, or the divider between the nostrils (septum) may be destroyed by the infection.
 The dead tissue turns black.
 Infection in the brain may cause difficulty using and understanding language, seizures, partial paralysis, and coma.

-Mucormycosis in the lungs causes fever, cough, and difficulty breathing.
+Mucormycosis in the lungs causes severe symptoms, including fever, cough, and difficulty breathing.

 In mucormycosis skin infections, the area around the break in the skin may be warm, red, swollen, and painful.
 People may have a fever.
 Ulcers or blisters may form, and the infected tissue may turn black.